akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 1. Select the attributes to be required for your family
 1. Click on the checks to remove them from being required for the channel’s completeness
 1. Checks are automatically converted into circles
-1. Click on “Save”
+1. Click on `Save`

 ![image](../img/dummy.png)

 :::warning
 The attribute removed will be taken in account for the completeness computing.
-Completeness will be then updated when next time it is executed.
+Completeness will be updated next time it is executed.
 :::

 # Mass edit families